All Articles

 Frequently Asked Questions (FAQ)

-A: Through a points-based assessment measuring how your condition affects daily tasks and mobility.
+A: Through a points-based assessment measuring how a condition affects daily tasks and mobility.

 Final Thoughts

 The next Budget will be a defining moment for disabled and neurodivergent people in the UK.
-Personal Independence Payment (PIP) is meant to cover the extra costs of being disabled, not to replace income or act as an out-of-work benefit.
-However, over time, it has fallen behind the real cost of living.
+PIP is meant to cover the extra costs of being disabled, not to replace income.
+However, over time, many people feel support has fallen behind the true cost of living and the realities of navigating healthcare, care services and accessibility barriers.

 About the Author